A New Era of Innovation

 Today, as a subsidiary of Teleflex, Arrow continues to design and manufacture lifesaving hemodialysis, anesthesia, laparoscopic, and vascular catheters and devices.
 Teleflex made a strategic decision to keep Arrow’s Research and Development teams in Wyomissing to capitalize on the existing talent base.
 The new facility functions as the Teleflex hub for research and design of medical devices with an emphasis on cardiovascular technologies and quality control.

 Going back to the 1930s, one of Ferdinand Thun and Henry Janssen’s most impactful contributions at the height of the great depression was the donation of 36 acres and subsequent funding that created the Reading Hospital (now Tower Health System).
-That legacy lives on through the hospital’s collaboration with Drexel University, with construction underway for an all-new College of Medicine branch.
+That legacy lives on through the hospital’s collaboration with Drexel University, with the recent completion of a state-of-the-art 187,000 square foot College of Medicine.

 This state of the art medical school — located on the former Knitting Mills foundry site — will attract over 200 medical students from around the world.
 Additionally, several original Berkshire Knitting Mills buildings house administrative offices for Tower Health and also serve as Reading Hospital’s IT and training hubs.